etcd-io/etcd/Documentation/learning/why.md

 ### Consul

-Consul bills itself as an end-to-end service discovery framework.
-To wit, it includes services such as health checking, failure detection, and DNS.
-Incidentally, Consul also exposes a key value store with mediocre performance and an intricate API.
-As it stands in Consul 0.7, the storage system does not scales well; systems requiring millions of keys will suffer from high latencies and memory pressure.
+Consul is an end-to-end service discovery framework.
+It provides built-in health checking, failure detection, and DNS services.
+In addition, Consul exposes a key value store with RESTful HTTP APIs.
+[As it stands in Consul 1.0][dbtester-comparison-results], the storage system does not scale as well as other systems like etcd or Zookeeper in key-value operations; systems requiring millions of keys will suffer from high latencies and memory pressure.
 The key value API is missing, most notably, multi-version keys, conditional transactions, and reliable streaming watches.

 etcd and Consul solve different problems.
 If looking for a distributed consistent key value store, etcd is a better choice over Consul.
 If looking for end-to-end cluster service discovery, etcd will not have enough features; choose Kubernetes, Consul, or SmartStack.